Skip to main content

 Global Settings Integration

-During database setup, DeployStack automatically initializes global settings that configure the application.
-This process is database-aware and handles database-specific limitations:
+During database setup, DeployStack automatically initializes global settings that configure the application:

 Automatic Initialization